Optimal Convergence Rates of Deep Convolutional Neural Networks: Additive Ridge Functions: Introduction

-Compared with numerous works concerning mean squared error analysis of fully connected neural networks \cite{suzuki2018adaptivity,imaizumi2019deep,schmidt2020nonparametric}, only very few papers attempt to understand the convolutional structures from a statistical learning perspective.
+For approximation ability of fully connected neural networks, \cite{yarotsky2017error} establishes upper and lower bounds of the complexity of deep ReLU networks when approximating functions in Sobolev spaces. \cite{petersen2018optimal} also derives optimal approximation ability for piecewise smooth functions with fixed layer ReLU networks.
+For functions in Besov spaces, approximation results are presented in \cite{suzuki2018adaptivity}.
+Compared with numerous works concerning mean squared error analysis of fully connected neural networks \citep{suzuki2018adaptivity,imaizumi2019deep,schmidt2020nonparametric}, only very few papers attempt to understand the convolutional structures from a statistical learning perspective.
 With the same spirit in \cite{zhou2020theory}, authors in \cite{oono2019approximation} show that any block-sparse fully connected neural network with $M$ blocks can be realized by a ResNet-type convolutional neural network with fixed-sized channels and filters by adding $O(M)$ parameters.
 Consequently, if a function class can be approximated by block sparse fully connected nets with optimal rates, then it can also be achieved by ResNet-type convolutional nets.
-Authors prove that ResNet-type convolutional neural networks can reach optimal learning rates for functions in Barron and H$\ddot{\text{o}}$lder classes by first transforming a fully connected net to a block sparse type, then to ResNet-type convolutional nets.
+Authors prove that ResNet-type convolutional neural networks can reach optimal convergence rates for functions in Barron and H$\ddot{\text{o}}$lder classes by first transforming a fully connected net to a block sparse type, then to ResNet-type convolutional nets.
 Authors in \cite{mao2021theory} first establish approximation results for deep convolutional neural networks with one fully connected layer when the target function takes a composite form as $f \circ Q$ with a feature polynomial $Q$ and a univariate function $f$.
 Two groups of convolutional structures are applied to approximate functions $Q$ and $f$ consecutively.
 Then mean squared error rates are derived for the function class $f\circ Q$.
 Analysis shows that the estimation error decreases to a minimum as the network depth increases to an optimal value, and then increases as the depth becomes larger.
 According to the mini-max lower bound derived in our paper, the rate is sub-optimal.
 Universal consistency of pure convolutional structures is recently presented by \cite{lin2021universal} in the framework of empirical risk minimization.

 Compared with previous works on mean squared error analysis of deep convolutional neural networks, we show that functions possessing inherent structures $\xi \cdot x$ in an additive form can be directly learned by deep convolutional networks.
 Formally, we consider mean squared error analysis for deep ReLU convolutional neural networks in the estimation of additive ridge functions.
 The function class takes the form of